Partial monoids and Dold-Thom functors: Partial monoids and infinite loop spaces

 Apart from the infinite symmetric products, Dold-Thom functors generalize classifying spaces: for any partial monoid $M$ its classifying space $BM$ is homeomorphic to $M[S^1]$.
 To construct the homeomorphism, take the lengths of the intervals between the particles to be the barycentric coordinates in the simplex in $BM$ defined by the labels of the particles.
 Similarly, the classifying space of an arbitrary $\Gamma$-space can be constructed in this way (modulo some technical details), see Section~3 of \cite{Segal:Topology}.
 The identification of $BM$ with $M[S^1]$ also makes sense for non-abelian monoids.
 The construction of a classifying space for a monoid as a space of particles on $S^1$ was first described in \cite{McCord}.

-If $M=\cup M(i)$ is a filtered partial abelian monoid, we define $M_n[X]$ as the the union of the spaces $M(i)_n[X]$.
-Then, as above, the Dold-Thom functor with coefficients in $M$ associates to a space $X$ the space $M[X]=\cup M_n[X]$.
-As a set, $M[X]$ does not depend on the filtration $M(i)$; however, different filtrations on $M$ may give rise to different topologies on $M[X]$.
-In particular, the space $M[X]$ for the same partial monoid $M$ can have different topologies according to whether $M$ is considered as a filtered or a non-filtered partial monoid.
+In the case when $M$ is a partial abelian monoid coming from a spectrum $\mathcal M$ it is convenient to consider a different topology on $M_n[X]$.
+Namely, we define $M_n[X]$ as the the union of the spaces $\Mi{i}_n[X]$ with the weak topology.
+Then, as above, the Dold-Thom functor with coefficients in $M$ associates to a space $X$ the space $M[X]=\cup\, M_n[X]$.
+The technical advantage provided by this modification is that for any compact space $Y$ the map $Y\to M[X]$ factorizes through $\Mi{i}_n[X]$ for some $i$ and $n$.

 We have the following generalization of the Dold-Thom theorem: